With Clinton out of the picture, stampede of 2020 Dems hits New Hampshire

 Castro delivers the commencement address Saturday at New England College in Henniker.
 It will be his second trip to New Hampshire this year.

 The next day, Los Angeles Mayor Eric Garcetti gives a commencement speech at Southern New Hampshire University.
 Garcetti, who’s making his second trip to the Granite State since last summer, said “I don’t have a set timetable" when it comes to deciding on a presidential run.
-But he added "sometime in the first quarter of next year most would be candidates should make the decision."
+But he added "sometime in the first quarter of next year most would-be candidates should make the decision."

 Also in the state this weekend is former Missouri Secretary of State Jason Kander, who’s making his whopping 11th trip to New Hampshire in the past year.
 Kander, who narrowly lost a 2016 bid for the U.S. Senate against GOP incumbent Sen. Roy Blunt, is the founder of Let America Vote, an organization that defends voting rights.
 He’ll headline the Rockingham County Democrats annual clambake.